Topology of $3$-manifolds with uniformly positive scalar curvature: 3-manifolds and infinite connected sum

 We will prove it in Appendix A.

-\begin{corollary} Let $M$ be assumed in Lemma \ref{cut}.
-Then there is an exhaustion $\{M_i\}_i$ of $M$ so that for each $i$, $M_i$ is compact and $\p M_i$ is a connected closed surface. \end{corollary}
+\begin{corollary} Let $M$ be an open $3$-manifold that is homotopically equivalent to $\mathbb{S}^1$.
+Then there is an exhaustion by compact domains $\{M_i\}_i$ of $M$ so that for each $i$, $M_i$ is compact and $\p M_i$ is a connected closed surface. \end{corollary}

-\begin{proof} It is sufficient to show that any compact $K\subset M$ is a subset of some compact set $M'\subset M$, where $\p M'$ is a connected closed surface.
+\begin{proof} It suffices to show that any precompact $K\subset M$ is a subset of some compact set $M'\subset M$, where $\p M'$ is a connected closed surface.

-We may assume that $K$ is connected.
+We may assume that $K$ is connected and $\p K$ is smooth.
 (If not, we find a compact and connected set containing $K$ to replace it.)
 The boundary $\p K$ has finitely many components, $\{\S_i\}_{i\in I}$.
 We use Lemma \ref{cut} to find a compact manifold $M_{\S_i}\subset M$ with $\p M_{\S_i}=\S_i$ for each $i$.